Dudukun/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

-Write a JavaScript script that toggles the class of the <header> element when the user clicks on the tag DIV#toggle_header:
+Write a JavaScript script that updates the text of the <header> element to New Header!!! when the user clicks on DIV#update_header